MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 # Assign an Author or Operator role to an individual user in Dynamics 365 Guides

-If you're a Microsoft Dynamics 365 Guides admin, you can assign an Author or Operator role to users to limit what they can do in the apps.
-The Restricted Author and
+If you're a Microsoft Dynamics 365 Guides admin, you can assign a Dynamics 365 Guides Author or Dynamics 365 Guides Operator role to users to limit what they can do in the apps.
+The Dynamics 365 Guides Restricted Author and
-Restricted Operator roles provide an extra layer of control.
+Dynamics 365 Guides Restricted Operator roles provide an extra layer of control.
 [Learn about the privileges provided by each role](admin-role-types.md).

 > [!NOTE]
 > You can also assign user roles in bulk by using [Azure Active Directory groups](admin-assign-role-groups.md).